 • Course Level: Scholarship is available to pursue Teaching degree program.

-• Study Subject: Scholarships are awarded in any subjects offered by the university.
+• Study Subject: The studentships are awarded in any subjects offered by the university.

-• Nationality: The scholarship is available for South African citizens.
+• Nationality: The grant is available for South African citizens.

-• Scholarship can be taken in South Africa.
+• The award can be taken in South Africa.

-• Eligible Countries: The scholarship is available for South African citizens.
+• Eligible Countries: The grant is available for South African citizens.

 • Entrance Requirements: